HydraDragonAntivirus/HydraDragonAntivirus/README.txt

-HIPS folder things should be add Snort rules folder also config things If you want do scan, you first need enable it by button You need stop clamd manually after close this program
+HIPS folder things should be add Snort rules folder also config things If you want do scan, you first need enable it by button You need stop clamd manually after close this program For more protection for Windows please install MBRFilter at mbrfilter folder